McKinsey Solve Game: 13 Tips to Ace this Test

 7. Do the easy math.
 Pause early in each game to see if you can figure out the simple equations driving the relationships between variables (e.g., 1 of X resource = 3 of Y resource).
 Use these equations to guide your decision-making.
 But don’t spend too long on this.
 Instead. . .

 8. Test your ideas and note outcomes.
 Some questions ask you to assess different strategies.
 Testing ideas and adapting will help you answer these questions and develop a fact base for making good decisions.
+Use pen and paper or another device.
+Limit the key strokes, clicks, and typing on your test device to boost your process score.

 9. Make decisions with limited or too much information.
 In some cases, you won’t have every piece of information you’d like or the time to make perfect decisions.
 Make the best decisions with the time and information you have.
 In other cases, you’ll be overwhelmed with data and need to sift quickly through to what is important.
 This reflects trade-offs consultants need to make on the job.